siberry/fewpjs_array_element_finding-dumbo-web-career-031119/README.md

-`Array.prototype.find()` takes in the element we'd like to find, the index at which we'd like to start, and the array, and returns the first element in the array satisfies the condition specifies the condition specified by the function.
+`Array.prototype.find()` takes in the element we'd like to find, the index at which we'd like to start, and the array, and returns the first element in the array that satisfies the condition specified by the function.

 ## Conclusion